Ryazansky suburban railway line: History

 The section between Moscow and Lyubertsy has been electrified in 1933.
 In 1934, the electrification was extended to Bykovo, and in 1935 to Ramenskoye.
 It was extended to Ryazan in 1958.

+Commuter service D3 Zelenograd - Ippodrom opened by Ryazansky suburban line at August 17, 2023, it increased count of local trains on this line.

 Stations

 Following the standard notations in Russia, a railway stop below is called a station if it is a terminus or if it has a cargo terminal, and it is called a platform otherwise.